Summer Film and TV Production Institute

-If you love movies and videos, then Marist College's Summer Institute in Digital Movie Making is a great place to take your cinematic passion and skills to the next level.
+If you love movies and videos, then Marist College's Summer Institute in Film and TV Production is a great place to take your cinematic passion and skills to the next level.
 This pre-college program is for students of all experience levels who possess a strong interest in telling stories for the screen.
 If you love to make your own short videos with friends, why not learn how production works on a more serious and professional level?
 Discover which parts of the process you love most, and learn to work with peers and experienced faculty and staff on a short, high-quality narrative project that you can then add to your digital portfolio - all while earning transferable college credit and experiencing campus life in the beautiful Hudson Valley at one of the Northeast's premiere liberal arts colleges.

 - Learn the craft of storytelling through screenwriting and script development.